gchq/stroom-docs/content/en/docs/sending-data/example-clients/curl-linux.md

 The next example must be used to supply the necessary CA to authenticate the server if this is required.

-## Example HTTPS With 1 way SSL authentication:
+## Example HTTPS With 1 Way SSL Authentication:

 {{< command-line "user" "localhost" >}}
 curl --cacert root_ca.crt --data-binary @file.dat "https://<Stroom_HOST>/stroom/datafeed" \